niell-ion/TXRX-Doc-Hub/docs/crossing/crossing_remote.md

 **Entering Programming Mode**
 ---
 **Pairing the Portable Crossing Gate**

 * Once in programming mode, hold the ``UP`` button for ``5 seconds`` until all 4 LEDs blink repeatedly to enter pairing mode
 * Press the blue button on the Portable Crossing Gate to pair
 * When crossing is paired, LEDs will blink to indicate a successful connection.
 * To pair another Portable Crossing Gate, within ``15 seconds`` bring the remote to the next crossing and press the blue pairing button.
 * To exit

 ---

 **Removing a Paired Crossing**

 * In programming mode, hold the ``DOWN`` button for ``5 seconds`` until all 4 LEDS blink repeatedly to enter unpairing mode
 *

 ---

 **Viewing list of Paired Crossings**

 *

 ---

 ## 5.2 Remote Operation

 **Moving the Crossing Arm**

-> ⚠️ Ensure that yourself and others are clear of the crossing arm's travel path before raising or lowering the arm.
+> ⚠️ Ensure that the arm's travel path is clear before raising or lowering to prevent injury or damage to equipment.

 * Press the ``UP`` button to raise the arm

 * Press the ``DOWN`` button to lower the arm

 ---